 Network Security & Privacy Liability.
 If the Work or Services under the Contract involves the rendering of IT services including, but not limited to: software, software or hardware or systems development or consulting services; internet/application services (e.g., web hosting); providing content; connections to systems, technology or network(s); or if Contractor in any way collects, obtains, maintains or in any way accesses or uses Confidential Information, then Contractor, and its Subcontractors shall maintain Network Security & Privacy Liability coverage, including Professional Errors & Omissions, throughout the term of this Contact and for a period of two (2) years thereafter, with a minimum required limit of $5,000,000 Each Claim.

-Consultant shall maintain a “Certificate of Insurance” naming Company as an “Additional Insured” under all liability policies, stating that the insurance is primary with respect to Company’s interest and that any insurance maintained by Company is excess and not contributory, providing for separation of insured coverage, and providing waivers of subrogation on all coverage.
+Consultant shall maintain a “Certificate of Insurance” naming Company as an “Additional Insured” under all liability policies except professional liability and cyber liability, stating that the insurance is primary with respect to Company’s interest and that any insurance maintained by Company is excess and not contributory, providing for separation of insured coverage, and providing waivers of subrogation on all coverage.
 Consultant shall notify Company immediately if at any time any one of Consultant’s insurers issues a notice of cancellation for any reason and shall provide proof of replacement insurance prior to the effective date of cancellation.
 A certificate of insurance shall be furnished to Company confirming the issuance of such insurance prior to commencement of Work.